KeldenWangmo/kw-php-mvc-jokes-2025-s1/ReadMe.md

 <a name="readme-top" id="readme-top"></a>
-# XXX SaaS Vanilla MVC YYYY SN
+# KW SaaS Vanilla MVC 2025 S1

-Base Code for a Vanilla PHP Micro-MVC Framework.
+Using Vanilla PHP MVC framework to create a simple Jokes system application.
+This application will allow users to register, log in and manage jokes.
+Additionally, registered users are allowed to be able to add, edit and delete jokes.

-Used by students at North Metropolitan TAFE for learning and assessment purposes.
+Appliication will be used by students at North Metropolitan TAFE for learning and assessment purposes.

 [![Forks][forks-shield]][forks-url]